GPT-5.2 ProBatch 2

 • Dishonesty / selection bias (pretending anomalies don’t exist).

-In Bayesian terms: he’s maintaining a high posterior on a model that explains most data while allowing that there is latent heterogeneity (different mechanisms generating exceptions).
-He doesn’t force one model to explain everything if the evidence says the exceptions are uncorrelated.
+In Bayesian terms: he’s maintaining a high on a model that explains most data while allowing that there is latent heterogeneity (different mechanisms generating exceptions).
+He doesn’t force one model to explain everything if the says the exceptions are uncorrelated.

 He states the strategy: